sterbini/study-DA/docs/installation/using_HPC_clusters.md

 For reproducibility purposes and/or limiting the load on AFS drives (for CERN user), one can use Docker images to run the simulations.
 A registry of Docker images is available at ```/cvmfs/unpacked.cern.ch/gitlab-registry.cern.ch/```, and some ready-to-use for DA simulations Docker images on HTC or Slurm are available at ```/cvmfs/unpacked.cern.ch/gitlab-registry.cern.ch/cdroin/da-study-docker```.

-To learn more about building Docker images and hosting them on the CERN registry, please consult the [corresponding tutorial](https://abpcomputing.web.cern.ch/guides/docker_on_htcondor/) abd the [corresponding repository](https://gitlab.cern.ch/unpacked/sync).
+To learn more about building Docker images and hosting them on the CERN registry, please consult the [corresponding tutorial](https://abpcomputing.web.cern.ch/guides/docker_on_htcondor/) and the [corresponding repository](https://gitlab.cern.ch/unpacked/sync).

 ### With HTCondor